A beautiful, easy to care for, but temperamental species. These are best kept by more experienced herpetologists.

 Although found in human habitats, they usually inhabit rainforests in Asia.

 Although this species is mainly nocturnal, only coming out 30 minutes before the lights turn off, they still need a basking spot.
 This should be at least 32C (90F) under the lamp with a cool end not going below 27C (80F).
 A drop down to room temperature during the night will be fine, on average it's an 8C (15F) drop.
 Spray the viv at least twice each day to help keep the humidity between 70-90%, never let it drop below 50%, this also allows the Gecko to drink.
-I always provide a humidity hide to help during shedding of the old skin.
+I always provide a humidity hide to help during the shedding of the old skin.

 Some experience is required.